dblock/code.dblock.org/_posts/2010/2010-05-27-tomcat-single-sign-on-mixed-with-form-authentication-w-waffle.markdown

 ---
 ![waffle]({{ site.url }}/images/posts/2010/2010-05-27-tomcat-single-sign-on-mixed-with-form-authentication-w-waffle/waffle_3.jpg)

 Most Tomcat users begin by implement Form-based authentication.
 Those deploying applications into enterprises soon discover that those enterprises use an Active Directory and have single sign-on on all intranet sites.
-They eventually find [Waffle](https://github.com/dblock/waffle/), but don’t want to take the ability to do form-based logon away.
+They eventually find [Waffle](https://github.com/dblock/waffle/), but don't want to take the ability to do form-based logon away.

 _How do we give users a way to logon either way?_